samsara/samsara/docs/clients/ruby-client.md

 ### Advanced configuration

-Samsara SDK buffers events and periodically flushes events to the Samsara API. `circular buffer` implementation is used for this purpose.
+Samsara SDK buffers events and periodically flushes events to the Samsara API. `Circular buffer` implementation is used for this purpose.
 The events are removed from the buffer only if the publish was successful.
-Newer events overwrite the oldest events when the buffer reaches its capacity.
+Newer events overwrite the oldest ones after buffer reaches its capacity.

 The interval for events publishing and the maximum buffer size can